atishay/atishay.github.io/content/_index.md

         - title: Gavin Peacock <small> Reporting Manager at Adobe</small>
           icon: home/gavin.jpg
           content: It was astounding to see how rapidly he came up to speed and became a key member and lead on the team.
 He has the ability to take on all aspects of a task, understanding everything required to get things done.
 He has made a great impact.
 I highly recommend him!
-    - title: Blog
-      subtitle: "Read more about my thoughts at my blog. \nHere are some recent posts"
-      type: blog
-      count: 6
-      section: blog
     - #title: Contact
       type: centered
       background: home/bayarea.jpg